 In summary, a centralized exchange provides:

-Ultimately, we believe that centralized exchanges satisfy the needs of a majority of users because they have a lower barrier of entry as it enables buying crypto with fiat and withdrawing the gains back to fiat using payment integrations by banks and various other service providers.
+Ultimately, we believe that centralized exchanges satisfy the needs of a majority of users.
+They have a lower barrier of entry because they enable buying crypto with fiat and withdrawing the gains back to fiat using payment integration with banks and various other service providers.

-Decentralized exchanges are mostly used by experienced traders who may wish to stay anonymous, and seasoned traders who seek lower fees and are willing to overlook the liquidity issues.
+Decentralized exchanges are mostly used by experienced traders who may wish to stay anonymous and seasoned traders who seek the very lowest fees and are willing to overlook liquidity and other issues.

 There are benefits and downsides in each of the two models, so we believe that centralized and decentralized exchanges will always co-exist.